The Boundary of Amoebas: Characterization of the Extended Boundary

-which means that the $j$-th and the $k$-th entry of the image of $\mathbf{v}$ under the logarithmic Gau\ss \ map only differ by a real scalar.
-Since all equations are given by polynomials in $\R[\mathbf{x},\mathbf{y}]$, the critical locus is a real algebraic variety.
-For every smooth point $\mathbf{v}$ of $S(f)$ the tangent space $T_{\mathbf{v}}S(f)$ of the critical locus at the point $\mathbf{v}$ is given by the subset of $T_{\mathbf{v}}\cV(f)$ of $\cV(f)$, which keeps the argument of the logarithmic Gau\ss \ image invariant.
+The latter means that the $j$-th and the $k$-th entry of the image of $\mathbf{v}$ under the logarithmic Gau\ss \ map only differ by a real scalar.
+Since after a realification of \eqref{Equ:ProofCharacterizationCriticalLocus} all equations are given by polynomials in $\R[\mathbf{x},\mathbf{y}]$, the critical locus is a real algebraic variety.
+For every smooth point $\mathbf{v}$ of $S(f)$ the tangent space $T_{\mathbf{v}}S(f)$ of the critical locus at the point $\mathbf{v}$ is given by the subset of $T_{\mathbf{v}}\cV(f)$ of $\cV(f)$ which keeps the argument of the logarithmic Gau\ss \ image invariant.
 Thus, the real dimension is $n-1$. \end{proof}